flint/flint/README.md

 What is Different from Silex
 ----------------------------

 Nothing and everything.
 Everything Silex does, Flint does aswell.
-This means that it is fully backwards compatible.
-So if closures are your thing, then dont stop using does but still get some benefit.
+This means that it is fully backwards compatible and that closures can still be used.

 * [Twig](http://twig.sensiolabs.org) is enabled by default.
 * Uses the full router instead of the url matcher for more power and flexibility.
-* Supports using `xml|yml|php` files for router configuration.
+* Supports `xml|yml|php` for router configuration.
 * Custom controller resolver that knows how to inject your application.
 * A base controller with convenient helper methods.
 * Custom error pages by using the default exception handler from Symfony.